 Academic Honors Convocation

-Students receiving dean’s list recognition, special departmental awards, and merit scholarships will be recognized at the annual Academic Honors Convocation held during the spring semester.
+Students receiving dean’s list recognition and special departmental awards will be recognized at the annual Academic Honors Convocation held during the spring semester.

 Honorary Societies for Students

 Lambda Pi Eta is the official communication studies honor society of the National Communication Association (NCA).
 The Nu Beta chapter of Lambda Pi Eta was chartered at Concordia University in 2001.
 As an accredited member of the Association of College Honor Societies (ACHS), Lambda Pi Eta has nearly 300 active chapters at colleges and universities worldwide.
 Lambda Pi Eta was founded in 1985 at the University of Arkansas, became a part of the National Communication Association (NCA) in 1988, and became the official honor society of the NCA in July 1995.
 Lambda Pi Eta represents what Aristotle described in his book, Rhetoric, as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion, and Ethos (Eta) defined as character credibility and ethics.
 The goals of Lambda Pi Eta are to:

 - recognize, foster, and reward outstanding scholastic achievement;